Explore the Speakers

 Richard Hayes

-Core Maths - why your school should offer it
+Core Maths: why your school should offer it

-Overview of Core Maths curriculum at KS5, benefits to pupils and schools, and models for teaching it.
+Overview of Core Maths curriculum at KS5, the benefits to pupils and schools, and models for teaching it.

 Primary; Secondary